Muzaffar-Xodjayev/e-auction/README.md

 # e-auction
 Auction and E-commerce site.
-There no design
+Don't work for design